fourcondor/REPORT/README.md

 Parameter: id of the page you want to delete

 Description: Delete an existing Page, identified by its id.
 A cookie with a VALID SESSION ID must be provided.
-The user requesting the deletion of the page must be the same that owns the answer.
+The user requesting the deletion of the page must be the same that owns the page.

 Request body: _None_

 Response: `200 OK` (success) or `503 Service Unavailable` (generic error).
 If the request does not come on an authenticated session, `401 Unauthorized`.

-Response body: The number of the Row deleted, as a JSON value (Content-Type: `application/json`), => {numRowCHangesPages, numRowChangesBlocks}.
+Response body: The number of the Row deleted, as a JSON value (Content-Type: `application/json`), => {numRowChangesPages, numRowChangesBlocks}.

 ### GET the site Name NON AUTENTICATA
 URL: `/api/siteName`